MrRobot373/Movie-Recommendation-System/README.md

 ### Future Improvements:

-- Integrating IMDb API for fetching real-time data, including user reviews and ratings.
-- Enhance the recommendation system by using machine learning models.
-- Add more interactive elements like movie trailers, director details, etc.
+- Add more movies and interactive elements like movie trailers, director details, etc.
+- Add collabrative and hybrid model for recommendation of movies